 - S. R. Berlanas has published a series of three papers in which she studies in detail several topics related with the massive star population of the Cygnus OB2 association by using high quality spectra obtained with INT and data about paralaxes provided by Gaia DR2.

 - G. Holgado has finished his PhD, including the a spectroscopic and physical caracterization of the largest sample of Galactic O-type stars investigated to date.

 - We have investigated the spectroscopic and photometric variability of two blue supergiant stars (rho Leo and kappa Cas) using HERMES/FIES/SONG multiepoch spectroscopy and photometric data provided by the Hipparcos and K2 mission.
 Our analysis point towards the confirmation of the existence of internal gravity waves in this type of stars.

 - We have found a rare alignment of two massive stars populations in the Milky Way, that we have called MASGOMAS-6A+B. Located at a Galactic longitude of 38 degrees, the first population contains two Wolf-Rayet stars and O dwarfs at 3.9 kpc, whereas the second one hosts a Luminous Blue Variable and an evolved population of blue supergiants at a distance of 9.6 kpc.

 - We have contributed to present an updated census of the massive star popullation of the quintuplet cluster, one of the most massive young clusters in the Galaxy.

 The young stellar population of IC 1613.
-I. A new catalogue of OB associations
+II.
+Physical properties of OB associations